oliverwreath/OpenSourceOliverSpringEngine/README.md

 * lets you focus on the money-making business logic.
 * with a default PayPal payment button and user login infrastructure from day 1.

+# Benefits of this engine
+* Supporting 100 * Efficient JCache + EhCache out of the box!
+* Supporting PalPal Payments out of the box!
+* Supporting Spring Login Audit out of the box!
+* Supporting Spring Security FormLogin out of the box!
+* Supporting login with Google out of the box!

 # Quick Configurations:
 * 1 rename src/main/resources/application-dev.properties.bak TO application-dev.properties